 Follow the access track down the hill, the visitor car park is on the left hand side.

-The nearest station is Balloch, you will need to take a bus or taxi to the Kilmaronock Millennium Hall in Gartocharn.
-From there, follow the directions under 'by bus'.
+The nearest station is Balloch, you will need to take a bus or taxi to the site.

-The nearest bus stop is Old Military road, Gartocharn.
+Shore Wood path: The nearest bus stop is in Gartocharn.
 To reach the Millennium Hall turn off the A811 onto Church Road opposite the House of Darrach.
-Walk along church road until the Kilmaronock Millennium Hall.
+Walk along Church Road until the Kilmaronock Millennium Hall.
 Follow the Aber Right of Way signpost on the right of the hall.
 This will take you through fields that can be extremely muddy at times.
-Follow the signs for Aber Right of Way and Loch Lomond NNR for 20min and you will reach the entrance of RSPB Scotland Loch Lomond.
+Follow the signs for Aber Right of Way and Loch Lomond NNR for 20min and you will reach the entrance.